Christian Science Plaza for Student Groups

 Discover the world from a new perspective

-Mapparium globeThe Christian Science Plaza in Back Bay, Boston, provides an exceptional and unique perspective into the world from 1935 to today.
-A one-of-a-kind Mapparium® globe brings student groups closer to social studies, including human rights and the founder of Christian Science.
+Mapparium globeThe How Do You Save the World?® experience at the Christian Science Plaza in Back Bay, Boston, provides an exceptional and unique perspective into the world from 1935 to today.
+The experience, including the one-of-a-kind Mapparium® globe and surrounding hands-on exhibits, blends history, geography, and art.

 Hands-on educational exhibits tell global stories through a lens of hope, progress and generosity